 4.8.3 Summary Tables of Requested NSF Support.
-Proposals which do not include both of the following Budget Tables (A and B) as the last subsection of the Management and Evaluation section of the Project Description may be returned without review.
+Proposals which do not include both of the following Budget Tables (A and B) as the last subsection of the Management and Evaluation section of the Project Description will be returned without review.
 The tables count towards the page limits for both the Project Description and the Management and Evaluation section.

 Budget Table A: Summary of Requested NSF Support by Institution.
 In tabular form summarize the overall support levels planned for each participating institution (in \$K).
 For each entry in the Table include indirect costs.
 Column totals must equal the total budget requested from NSF for the period shown.
+Cost sharing support for each institution must also be included in the last column as indicated below.